VictorGaiva/rabbitmq-stream/guides/concepts/producing.md

 MyApp.MyProducer.publish("my-message")
 ```

+The published messages are persisted by RabbitMQ Server as the raw binary you sent, wrapped inside a [Osiris Chunk](https://github.com/rabbitmq/osiris).

 ## Message De-duplication

 By default it uses the module's name as the `:reference_name` passed to RabbitMQ.
 Internally the producer module keeps track of a `publishing_id` sequence, which is incremented after every message.

 These two parameters are used by the RabbitMQ server to prevent message duplication.
-If it receives two messages from the same `reference_name` with the same `publishing_id`, it simply drops the message.
+If it receives two messages from the same `reference_name` with the same `publishing_id`, it is ignored.

 ## Filter Value